-You probably know shamrocks (Oxalis spp.) as cheerful green symbols of St. Patrick's Day.
-But shamrocks also make attractive and versatile garden plants, either planted in the ground or grown in pots.
-Several varieties are often called shamrocks, but the most common is a 4- to-6-inch tall plant also knows as wood sorrel (Oxalis acetosella).
+You probably know shamrocks (Oxalis spp.) as cheerful green symbols of St. Patrick's Day, but shamrocks also make attractive and versatile garden plants, either planted in the ground or grown in pots.
+Several varieties are called shamrocks, but the most common is a 4- to-6-inch tall plant also known as wood sorrel (Oxalis acetosella).
 It grows outdoors year-round in U.S. Department of Agriculture plant hardiness zones 3 through 7, but you can also grow it in a container in colder areas, where it overwinters well indoors.
-When grown outdoors in optimal conditions the plant can have invasive habits.
+Shamrocks can have invasive plant habits when grown outdoors in optimal conditions.

-A shamrock plant needs a regular supply of water during its growing season, which generally spans the spring, summer and early fall in most of its range.
-If your plant is in the ground, water it whenever the top 1 inch of soil feels dry to your fingertip.
-Add a 3-inch layer of organic mulch, such as shredded bark, around the plant to help conserve soil moisture, but keep it back a bit from the plant's stems to discourage growth of fungus.
+A shamrock plant needs a regular supply of water during its growing season, which generally spans through spring, summer, and early fall.
+If your plant is in the ground, water it when the top 1 inch of soil feels dry to your fingertip.
+Add a 3-inch layer of organic mulch, such as shredded wood mulch, around the plant to help conserve soil moisture, but keep it back a bit from the plant's stems to discourage the growth of fungus.

 Video of the Day

 If you grow the shamrock in a container, never let its soil dry out.
 Check the soil's surface with your finger and water whenever it feels dry, allowing the pot to drain completely.
 Don't keep the pot in a saucer outdoors, because this can fill with water after a rain and promote growth of fungus.

 Watering in Winter